 The Corporation's Governance Committee is currently comprised of two (2) directors, Emanuel Gerard and Paul Orlin.
-The mandate of the Governance Committee is to assist the Board in fulfilling its oversight responsibilities by reviewing all aspects of the Board's governance framework to ensure the Board functions in an effective and efficient manner to support the operations of the Corporation and protect its shareholders.
+The mandate of the Governance Committee is to assist the Board in fulfilling its oversight responsibilities by reviewing all aspects of the Board's governance framework to ensure the Board functions in an effective and efficient manner to support the operations of the Corporation and protect its Shareholders.

 8. Assessments - The Board does not have any formal policies to evaluate the effectiveness of the Board, the Audit Committee and the individual directors.
 The Board may appoint a special committee of directors to evaluate the Board and its committees, assess the contribution of its individual directors, and recommend any modifications to the functioning and governance of the Board and its committees.
 To date, the Board has not appointed any such special committee of directors to perform such analysis.
-Some of this function will fall to the Governance Committee being formed following the AGM.